bitpay/bitcore-node/README.md

 # configure as a library with -fPIC on all object files
 # use --with-incompatible-bdb if necessary
 # use --prefix=/usr if necessary
-$ ./configure --enable-library --with-incompatible-bdb
+$ ./configure --enable-daemonlib

 # build libbitcoind.so
-$ time make library
+$ time make
 real    31m33.128s
 user    16m23.930s
 sys     2m52.310s
 ```

-`--enable-library` will compile all object files with `-fPIC` (Position
+`--enable-daemonlib` will compile all object files with `-fPIC` (Position
 Independent Code - needed to create a shared object).

-`make library` will then compile `./src/libbitcoind.so` (with `-shared -fPIC`),
+`make` will then compile `./src/libbitcoind.so` (with `-shared -fPIC`), linking
-linking to all the freshly compiled PIC object files.
+to all the freshly compiled PIC object files.
+This will completely ignore
+compiling tests and the QT object files.

-Without `--enable-library`, the Makefile with compile bitcoind with -fPIE
+Without `--enable-daemonlib`, the Makefile with compile bitcoind with -fPIE
 (Position Independent for Executable), this allows compiling of bitcoind.

 #### Todo